Azure/relational-infrastructure/README.md

 | `enable_boot_diagnostics` | If `true`, enables boot diagnostics.
 Default: `false`. |

 > [!TIP]
 > Lock groups can be overridden on VM set child resources.
-See [data disks](#virtual-machine-data-disks) and [network interfaces](#virtual-machine-network-interfaces) for more information.
+See [data disk groups](#virtual-machine-data-disk-groups) and [network interfaces](#virtual-machine-network-interfaces) for more information.

 #### Virtual Machine Image